-Curbside Pick-Up is available for Medical Patients at our Addison location beginning at 10:30AM every day and ending 1 hour before close.
+Curbside Pick-Up is available for Medical Patients at our Addison location beginning at 9:30AM and ends at 8PM Monday through Saturday.
+On Sunday, curbside is available from 10:30AM to 5PM.

 1. Please have both Med card and valid I.D. ready for budtender to take.
 Upon arrival, please call the store (630-519-1300) or tap “I’m Here” on your order.